Kendo UI Docs

 </ul>

-In Q3 2012 due to numerous issues with WebKit mask icons, they were deprecated and Kendo UI Mobile introduced font icons.
-Since the font is not easy editable, the previous method for a mask icon can be used, but with some additional styling.
-Please note that the below example will restyle all font icons.
+In the Kendo UI Q3 2012 release, due to numerous issues with the WebKit mask icons, they were deprecated and Kendo UI introduced font icons for its hybrid mobile platform.
+Since the font is not easily editable, the previous method for a mask icon can be used with some additional styling.

 <style>